Motomami: Concept

 During an interview with Zane Lowe for Apple Music 1, Rosalía described Motomami as a loose concept album that paints a self-portrait.
 She also revealed that the album is more playful than her previous albums, explaining: "I feel like I haven't done that in the other albums.
 Also, they were much more serious if that makes sense.
 And I think that in this one, I was like, 'I really want to find a way to allow my sense of humor to be present.'"

-About the title, Rosalía has stated that she chose to name it Motomami in honor of her mother, Pilar Tobella, who used to ride Rosalía around town on a motorcycle.
+About the title, Rosalía has stated that she chose to name it Motomami in honor of her mother, Pilar Tobella, who used to take Rosalía around town on a motorcycle.
 The singer also told Brut that the 'Motomami' noun was indeed by her friend Maite back in high school, who used it in her Hotmail address.
-It also references the company her mother runs, Motomami S.L., which she created in 2018 to administrate activities around artist representation.
+It also references the company her mother runs, Motomami S.L., which she created in 2018 to administer activities around artist representation.
 Rosalía shared that she chose the name Motomami because it's "structured in binaries, two types of contrasting energy."
 The album is separated into two parts; Moto is the divine, experimental, frictional and the strongest part of the album, while Mami is the genuine, personal, confessional and vulnerable one.
 Rosalía also stated that "feminism is implicit in the intention.
 It is very much present in some songs, and maybe not some much in some others, because in the end, it's all the emotional journey of the ups and downs an artist can take.
 There's a lot of my day-to-day life that's why this vindication of women and femininity are implicit."
 Rosalía hopes Motomami "provides a feminist counterbalance to misogyny in music".

 Release and promotion

 The album was issued on 18 March 2022, by Columbia Records, Rosalía's first to be released under the label.
 The standard edition was released on CD, vinyl, digital download and streaming.
 The vinyl was released on a red coloured vinyl.
-A premium boxset containing a red 12 vinyl, a zine photographic shot by Carlota Guerrero in Mallorca and thank you note from Rosalía was sent to selected fans, personal friends and celebrities.
+A premium boxset containing a red 12" vinyl, a zine photographic shot by Carlota Guerrero in Mallorca and thank you note from Rosalía was sent to selected fans, personal friends and celebrities.

 The deluxe edition of the album, Motomami +, was released on streaming platforms on 9 September 2022.
 It contains five additional tracks, a remix of "Candy" featuring Chencho Corleone, a thank you voice message and a live version of "La Fama" recorded at Palau Sant Jordi, in Barcelona on 24 July 2022 during the Motomami World Tour.